harpertoken/rag/README.md

 4. Run tests and linting
 5. Open a pull request

+## Security

+Please see our [Security Policy](SECURITY.md) for information on reporting security vulnerabilities.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.